IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 data model defined in {{!I-D.ietf-teas-yang-te}}, or via the path computation RPC defined in {{!I-D.ietf-teas-yang-path-computation}}.

-This document assumes that the path computation RPC is used.
+This draft assumes that the path computation RPC is used.

 There are no YANG data models in IETF that could be used to augment the generic path computation RPC with technology-specific attributes.

-Optical technology-specific augmentation for the path computation RPC is identified as a gap requiring further work outside the scope of this document.
+Optical technology-specific augmentation for the path computation RPC is identified as a gap requiring further work outside of this draft's scope.

 ## Multi-technology IP Link Setup {#multi-technology-link-setup}